-See Section 30.0 "Electrical Specifications" for more information.
+See the applicable Electrical Specifications Chapter for more information.

 18.4 Timer1 Gate Operation

 The output resulting from a comparator operation can be used as a source for gate control of Timer1.
 See Section 21.6 "Timer1 Gate" for more information.
 This feature is useful for timing the duration or interval of an analog event.